OshiFugo/FunctionalClans/README.md

 # SalaryManager
 ![image](https://github.com/OshiFugo/FunctionalClans/assets/57602929/f9d7fcee-bc33-477e-9075-97ca7336a0ac)
-ook there for SamaryManager plugin help: https://github.com/bezumnui/SalaryManagerMod
+### Look there for SamaryManager plugin help:
+https://github.com/bezumnui/SalaryManagerMod

-### Firstly, if you want to edit source code you should to compile dependencies:
+## Firstly, if you want to edit source code you should to compile dependencies:

 1. Download source from `https://github.com/bezumnui/SalaryManagerMod`